frieda566/FlashPlay/markdowns/documention.md

 **Key concepts implemented**
 I implemented animations by creating custom _animate_move() function that gradually shifts a character's position on the canvas over time.
 I scheduled opponent moves with after() so the opponent advances every 8 seconds, regardless of the player's actions.
 I also created a timeout penalty system: if the player does not answer within 8 seconds, their character still moves forward but with a smaller step size.
 This system makes the game balanced and prevents players from stalling indefinitely.
 I added logic to track when either character reaches the finish line and used an outcome variable to determine if the player is the "winner" or the "loser".
-...

-#### Custom Popup & Stats
+#### Custom Popups & Game Stats
 **What I learned**
 Initially, I had created the stats and used our design we agreed on yet I realized that I could create one main show_custom_popup so that I wouldn't have to reproduce the whole thing for other popups.
 Furthermore, custom popups provide more control than messagebox for game-specific needs.
+The Toplevel windows allow creating modal, themed popups with custom buttons.
+Moreover, proper placement, transient and grab_set() create a modal behavior.

 **Key concepts implemented**
 At the end of a race, I built a custom popup that displays a summary including whether the player was the winner or loser, how many moves they made, how long the game lasted, and how many flashcards they answered correctly.
 Additionally, when nothing is inserted in the Entry part during the race but SUBMIT is pressed another popup appears.
+Here I used show_custom_popup(message, title, buttons) to centralize all popup windows created.
-Furthermore, I had to link certain actions/ callbacks to the buttons used on the popup to ensure that that action is fulfilled when pressed.
+Furthermore, I had to link certain actions to the buttons used on the popup to ensure that the action is fulfilled when pressed (reset, return_to_main_menu, ...).
-????Toplevel windows with transient and grab_set for modal behaviour

 #### Racetrack & Placing Characters
 **What I learned**
 To ensure a clear visibility I wanted to create a simple racetrack with simple characters and descriptions.
-I personally think that if I had made the race track more flashy it would distract from the actual idea of revising vocabulary in a fun way.
+I personally think that if I had made the racetrack more flashy it would distract from the actual idea of revising vocabulary in a fun way.
 The labels make the distinction between the two characters easier.

 **Key concepts implemented**